LeonidMew/CreateVirtualHost/README.md

 Not for production, for development purposes only.

-Use `zenity` for gui and `pkexec` for root permissions.
+Use `zenity` for gui and `pkexec` for root permissions in gui version.

+Uses prefered editor or `vim` or `nano` in text version or `zenity` in gui version to edit generated config.

+Launch from terminal or install dependences and launch gui version(by .desktop file for example).

 /etc/hosts file looks like:
 >127.0.0.1	localhost	*.localhost

 Note the wildcard, script doesn't create domains